KyleMaas/ssb-dht-invite/README.md

 Pass an invite code to this API and wait for your sbot to connect with the remote friend.

+### `hostingInvites()` (source)

+Pull stream that delivers arrays of `[seed, feedOrUnclaimed]` DHT peers that are being hosted for remote friends.

+Primarily purpose of this is for the frontend to know what's going on with the invite hosting.

 ### `pendingInvites()` (source)

 Pull stream that delivers arrays of invite codes (strings) that are still pending to be accepted by the invitation creator.